electricbookworks/ebw-training/multiformat-editing/text/01-context.md

 ## Viewports on paper and devices

 While a paper book might only ever appear as, say, a 6 × 9 inch paperback, an ebook or a website might appear in an infinite number of sizes and aspect ratios, on a dizzying number of screens, each with their own settings.
-One every screen, font sizes, colours, margins, brightness, line length and more might differ.
+On every screen, font sizes, colours, margins, brightness, line length and more might differ.

 We have to completely set aside any fixed notion of 'the page' or 'the screen'.